 Now what’s that all about?
-Intuitively you might imagine that the pattern of piss over a city centre in one night would be randomly spread: people pissing wherever the fancy takes them, whenever it takes them.
+Intuitively you might imagine that the pattern of piss over a city centre in one night would be randomly spread: people pissing wherever and whenever the fancy takes them.
 But apparently not: the phenomenon of the urination hot spot suggests that certain spaces in cities are privileged with being pissed on more than others; and that there is something magnetic about those spaces where, like in all good capitalist morality tales, wealth attracts wealth and piss attracts piss.

 Whatever the reason, you’ve soon got a urination hot spot on your hands (if you’re very unlucky).
 And if you’re a city planner you’ve got an even bigger problem in your face (or nose) if your job is to improve the quality of living in your city: how are you going to get rid of such urination hot spots?